 Indy Exotics / owner: Harry Broaddux

-Manufactured: Auburn Speedsters 2 and 4 Place cars along with a
+Manufactured: Auburn Speedsters 2 and 4 Place and a Cord

 Indy Exotics